 Keynote Speech: Cambridge Centre for Alternative Finance Annual Conference, University of Cambridge

-Ladies and gentlemen, it is a pleasure to join you over video link and to be part of this wonderful event.
+It is a pleasure to join you over video link and to be part of this wonderful event.
 Regrettably, for personal reasons, I am unable to be there with you.
 Thank you for the warm words of introduction and to the Cambridge Centre for Alternative Finance for your kind invitation.

 For the last ten years, in my role as UN Secretary-General’s Special Advocate for Inclusive Finance for Development, I have had a front-row seat to watch the really rapid improvements in financial inclusion.